This article was guest written by Kelli Becton of Adventure Homeschool.

 - Consider places outside your usual driving range (some may be worth the hotel room cost and drive)

 - Get involved in your local groups and brainstorm with other homeschool moms

 - Be sure to check out the smaller “off the beaten path, mom & pop” style of place as they may surprise you! (hopefully – pleasantly) We have had some fantastic out of the way homeschool field trips this way.

 - Check local business bureau or Visitor Center’s for discounts, ideas, and coupons!

 - Turn family vacations into field trip opportunities!

-- Check out Marcy’s field trip post to get great ideas!
+- Check out fabulous ideas for homeschool field trips to get more great ideas!